Izendi/Izendi.github.io/content/_index.md

 showLikes: false
 ---

-**NOTE**: *This site is currently undergoing a redesign, as such, many pages are incomplete or serve as template for the time being.*
+**NOTE**: *This site is currently undergoing a redesign, as such, many pages are incomplete or serve as a template for the time being.*

 Below I have included a list of my more interesting projects along with blogs/walkthroughs of my development journey for each.